stanislavb/en.coven.nu/characters/index.md

 ## Friends & Family

 In your character description you will find that some of the people in your characters life may have been mentioned.
 Since the LARP is set in the present time you will be able to phone some these characters, if you wish, during the LARP.
 We strongly encourage you to invite people to play either these roles, or others which you feel would benefit your character.
-We will also have a list of available players who wish to be phone contacts during the larp.

-*Friends and family are played by people you invite yourself or that have been provided by us at your request.*
+*Friends and family are played by people you invite yourself.*

 ## The Witch Hunters